hbgxsm95/boylee1111.github.io/about.md

 <h4>Hobbies</h4>

-I'm a longboard skater, and mostly concentrate my skill on freestyle.
+I'm a longboarder & skateboarder, and mostly concentrate my skill on freestyle.
 Currently I'm on the way of learning downhill.
-Longboard help me feel the limit sometime.

 As an EDMer, I enjoy the energy from this kind of music.
 My favorite DJs are Avicii and Kygo.
-In addition, I like Tiesto, David Guetta, Zedd and so on.

 <h3>About This Blog</h3>

 This blog is not just limited to technical articles.
 I will keep posting anything about my life, my thoughts, etc..
-And maybe these posts will keep me one day.
+And I hope these posts will keep me one day.

 <div class="bl-note">
 	This page is not complete, and it will keep updating, please check occasionally if you're interested in it.